vshn/puppet-burp/README.md

 files in `/etc/burp` and no dynamic data.
 All dynamic data like SSL certificates (CA) and the backup data is by default configured to be located under `/var/lib/burp` (server) and `/var/lib/burp-<clientname>`.

-There can by many client configurations, f.e. to backup to different backup servers with different parameters.
+There can be many client configurations, f.e. to backup to different backup servers with different parameters.
 Just instantiate the `::burp::client` defined type.
 The default client is name 'burp' because this is the name of the default configuration file and makes it easier to call the application (so you don't need to add `-c` to every call).